Wasenshi123/app-update-server/README.md

 This server use default common versionning format which is 2-4 number separated by dot (```x.x```, ```x.x.x```, ```x.x.x.x```).
 The server will detect the version by reading at the end of the name of update file: append at the end of the name ```-x.x``` e.g. ```update-1.2.tar.gz``` ```publish-2.0.0.0.tar.gz```

 ### Version Checking
-The server will treat the version-less file name as the latest, always. e.g (```publish.tar.gz``` will always be newer than ```publish-10.0.0.tar.gz```)
+The server will treat any version-less file name as the latest, always. e.g (```publish.tar.gz``` will always be newer than ```publish-10.0.0.tar.gz```)
 And for the same versioning file, the general rule is, **the most recent modified will be the latest.**

+(According to this rule, multiple version-less file names will virtually be interpreted as the same version, and the newest file will win.)

-So in short, you can choose to just put your update file as tarball file into the corresponding path, and everything will just work.
+So in short, you can choose to just put your update file as tarball file into the corresponding path, (without version), and everything will just work.
+The newest file will always be treated as latest.